 World Cup 2026 format

-The format for the 2026 World Cup will be completely different from all other previous World Cups.
-The tournament is being expanded from 32 to 48 teams which means there will now be 104 games played instead of the 64 that were played in Qatar.
+The format for the 2026 World Cup will be completely different from all previous World Cups.
+The tournament is being expanded from 32 to 48 teams, which means there will now be 104 games played instead of the 64 that were played in Qatar.

 This extra round means that teams will have to now win four knockout round matches to progress through to the World Cup final, making this the most difficult World Cup to win of all time.
 To win the tournament, the winning nation will have to play eight matches across the group stages and knockout rounds.

-The official bracket tournament bracket will be revealed upon completion of the draw once all 48 teams have qualified.
-It is expected that there will still be incentives for teams to finish top of their group like in previous World Cups.
+The official bracket tournament will be revealed upon completion of the draw once all 48 teams have qualified.
+It is expected that there will still be incentives for teams to finish top of their group, like in previous World Cups.

 World Cup 2026 teams